GusXKern/Netsuite_Billing_Upload_Automator/README.md

 ### 1. Generate Fake Raw Data
 #### Rationale:
 - In order to mimic the kinds of raw data that we were provided while limiting complexity and keeping any client data/processes confidential, I had to make my own raw data from scratch.
 In the spirit of optimization, I used the Python package 'Faker' to help me quickly and easily generate the necessary fake data.
-Specifically, the code was able to generate five random company names, and assign a random item code, location, state, county, type, number of units, and billing date from a set list of criteria for each row.
+Specifically, the code was able to generate five random company names and assign a random item code, location, state, county, type, number of units, and billing date from a set list of criteria for each row.
 - As an example of how the code works, here is the first portion of the code:
 ```python
 import pandas as pd